DaWelli/DIGCRE-project/README.md

 Alternatively, if you are a visual learner like me, check out this video tutorial:

  [Youtube Tutorial by Creative Exploration /w Purz](https://youtu.be/gj6ptjBojl0)

+## **Output**
+Since my .mp4 files are to large to preview via Github, you'll have to download the raw files.
+They are in the "Output" folder, for each iteration.